 Property

-Can Non Residents Buy Property in UK?
+Can Non Residents Buy Property in the UK?

 Can non residents buy property in the UK?
 That’s the question we are asking this week.